How to Make a Dress-Up Game in 2025

 • Paint Tool SAI

-• GIMP (free!)
+• GIMP or Krita (free!)

 Tips:

-• Put every item (shirt, skirt, bow, etc.) on its own layer
+• Every item gets its own layer

-• Separate colorable parts onto separate layers as well
+• Keep colorable parts separate

-• Never flatten your PSD!
+• Never flatten your PSD

 Step 2: Choose How to Build + Share It